 Prereq: "C" or higher in MUS 121B.
-Comments: May be repeated for a
+Comments: May be repeated for a maximum of 4 credits.
+Semester Offered: Fall, Spring, Summer

 Description: This course is a continuation of MUS 121B and develops principles of voice production, correct voice placement, breath control, vocal range, diction, dynamics, phrasing, interpretation, and stage presence.
 Students perform songs of various styles.